wbenoit26/ml4gw-joss/ml4gw_joss.md

 From libraries such as GWpy [@gwpy], `ml4gw` re-implements power spectral density estimation, signal-to-noise ratio calculation, whitening filters, and Q-transforms.
 Like bilby [@bilby], `ml4gw` provides the functionality to sample from astrophysical parameter distributions, which can then be used to simulate waveforms.
 `ml4gw` has available basic compact binary merger waveforms (TaylorF2, IMRPhenomD, and IMRPhenomPv2) as well as sine-gaussian waveforms for capturing unmodeled GW signals, with more complex waveforms planned for the future, mimicking the simulation features of lalsuite [@lalsuite].
+All of these modules have been designed to work with batches of multi-channel time-series data, run on accelerated hardware, and be composable so that the output of one function can easily become the input of another.

 Additionally, `ml4gw` contains a number of general utility features.